MarsBased/marsbased-website-old/_posts/2015-06-22-Working-Remotely-from-Berlin.markdown

 The real winner here is the wifi connection.
 It was the fastest we found in the whole city.
 Probably one of the best-kept secrets in Berlin, and it's good that it stays like this.

 <h4>Schiller Bar</h4>
-In our last day in Berlin, we dropped by our buddies <a href="http://www.8fit.com" title="8fit" target="_blank">8fit</a>'s offices in Neukolln, so we had to look for something around that area.
-Luckily enough, after 5 minutes wandering around, we came across the best place we found in Berlin: <a href="http://www.schillerbar.com/" title="Schiller Bar" target="_blank">Schiller Bar</a> in <a href="Herrfurthstraße 7" title="Schiller Bar" target="_blank">Herrfurthstraße 7</a>.
+In our last day in Berlin, we dropped by our buddies <a href="http://www.8fit.com" title="8fit" target="_blank" rel="nofollow">8fit</a>'s offices in Neukolln, so we had to look for something around that area.
+Luckily enough, after 5 minutes wandering around, we came across the best place we found in Berlin: <a href="http://www.schillerbar.com/" title="Schiller Bar" target="_blank" rel="nofollow">Schiller Bar</a> in <a href="https://www.google.com/maps/place/Herrfurthstra%C3%9Fe+7,+12049+Berlin,+Germany/data=!4m2!3m1!1s0x47a84fbe714be28b:0x427e4d39b72f0eee?sa=X&ved=0ahUKEwjbnOjvuvXJAhWC1RoKHbrUDmkQ8gEIHDAA" title="Schiller Bar" target="_blank">Herrfurthstraße 7</a>.
 No Google, no Foursquare, just chance.

 <img src="/images/blog/post21.jpg" alt="Àlex working in Schiller Bar" title="Àlex working in Schiller Bar" class="img-center img-rounded img-responsive" />
 <p class="text-center img-footer"><small>Àlex concentration level is OVER 9000!</small></p>